 Then I took some classes at Adam's Forge.
 They have good anvils, good tools, good propane forges, and very good instructors.
-The classes (CBA Level 1, and a few one-day classes) taught basic hot work, and had us make several tools and other objects.
-That changed my skill level, and got me even more interested.
+The classes (CBA Level 1 & 2, and a number of other classes) taught hot work, had us make several tools and other objects, and also introduced such skills as team striking and forge welding.
+I've learned a great deal.
 I've also visited Vista Forge at the Antique Gas and Steam Engine Museum near Oceanside, which uses coal forges instead of the propane forges used at Adam's Forge.
 Vista is a long drive for me, but the people and knowledge there are worth it.

 If there's any specialty within smithing I want to pursue, it's knife making.

 I'll add more as experience grows and time permits.